xtonwallet/web-extension-doc/source/api/web3lib/requests.md

 use private keys - **no**
 must be allowed - **yes**
-required parameters - **name as string, symbol as string, decimals as number, address as string, icon as string, type as string ("74" for Jetton, "64" for NFT, "81" for DNS)**
+required parameters - **name as string, address as string, icon as string, type as string ("74" for Jetton, "64" for NFT)**

 ```js
   window.ton